Sydney Gay and Lesbian Mardi Gras: 2010 to 2015

 The name of the festival was subsequently restored as the Sydney Gay and Lesbian Mardi Gras.

-In 2013, the New South Wales Police were accused of police brutality after a video shot by a bystander showing a handcuffed man thrown to the ground by an officer.
+In 2013, the New South Wales Police were accused of police brutality after a video shot by a bystander and uploaded to YouTube showed a handcuffed man thrown to the ground twice by an officer.
+The man repeatedly kicked police officers before being handcuffed.
 By 2014, all charges against the bystander were withdrawn by police and the officer concerned was facing disciplinary proceedings.
+Disciplinary proceedings against the officer were withdrawn.

 On a number of occasions, there have been controversies with, and bans of, the UFO-related Raelians participation in the parade.
 A Raelian spokesman said the bans were unfair as the Raelians support non-discrimination and have gay and lesbian members.

 In 2012 Mardi Gras organisers faced the issue of having a Sydney Polyamorists float in the parade, whilst also promoting same-sex marriage for couples.
 Particularly, as the 2012 Mardi Gras theme was "universal and infinite love", some polyamorists felt discriminated against.
 The issue was resolved with a polyamory float, based on the theme, "Queer Polyamory".
 In the 2014 Mardi Gras there was another float, "Polyamory Sydney 'Birds of a Feather, love together' – the infinite love Nest".

 In 2015, some members of the LGBTIQ community argued that the Mardi Gras perpetuates gay stereotypes and excludes other members of the LGBTIQ community.

 2020s

-In 2020, the Sydney Gay and Lesbian Mardi Gras was held just prior to the COVID-19 pandemic.
+In 2020, the Sydney Gay and Lesbian Mardi Gras was held just prior to the COVID-19 pandemic in Australia.
 NSW Health advised there was no evidence of community transmission of the virus at that time.
 British singer Dua Lipa debuted her single Physical at the event.

 In 2021, as a result of the ongoing COVID-19 pandemic the parade, held on 6 March 2021, was relocated to the nearby Sydney Cricket Ground as a paid, ticketed event with 36,000 spectators and was televised live on the Special Broadcasting Service.

+In 2023, independent senator for Victoria Lidia Thorpe disrupted the parade in an attempt to raise awareness about intractable social issues such as Indigenous rates of incarceration and the role of police in that process.

+In 2024, after the alleged murder of Jesse Baird and his partner Luke Davies around 20 February 2024 by serving NSW Police officer Beau Lamarre, the Mardi Gras board decided to ban members of the force from participating in Mardi Gras, owing to sensitivities in the LGBTQIA+ community and recollections of past poor treatment by NSW Police.
+However this decision was reversed on 28 February 2024, and it was agreed by both the board and Police Commissioner Karen Webb that the Force could participate, but not in uniform.
+They would march as a group, without a float.

+Additionally in 2024, Malcolm Cole's twin brother Robert recreated his 1988 Captain Cook costume, in order to wear it in the parade to commemorate Malcolm's life.